4 Billion Years On

 This month in numbers

 Croatia experienced its 9th warmest April on record in 2026, with an average temperature of 13.31°C, which is 2.5°C above the 1961–1990 baseline.
-The period of February to April 2026 also ranked as the 11th warmest on record, with an average temperature of 8.79°C, a significant 2.3°C above the baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with a 1.1°C anomaly, while the February–April 2026 period was also the 2nd warmest globally, with a 1.2°C anomaly.
+The period of February to April 2026 ranked as the 11th warmest on record, with an anomaly of +2.3°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, while the February–April period also ranked as the 2nd warmest globally, at +1.2°C above average.

 What changed